Spartan0365/Networking/README.md

       -u : To switch to UDP
     Note: Sometimes this command takes a few seconds to enumerate your information.
 Don't Ctr+C just because it's taking a little while.

-Curl and Wget #CURL and WGET#  (WGET is by far the more helpful one.
+Curl and Wget #CURL and WGET interface with webservers#  (WGET is by far the more helpful one.
 Use this one instead if you have the choice.)
     Both can be used to interact with the HTTP, HTTPS and FTP protocols.
     Curl - Displays ASCII
       curl http://172.16.82.106